yjg30737/pyqt-show-button-when-hover-widget/README.md

 PyQt show the button to the bottom right of the widget when mouse cursor hover

 ## Overview
-This package is for the one who needs tutorial or example.
-Examine the code whatever you want.
+<b>This package is for the one who needs tutorial or example.
+Examine the code whatever you want.</b>

 Base widget is QGraphicsView.